Colinax/Fraggy-Backend-Theme/README.md

 ### v1.0 - coming end of june 2016

  * Fixed saving of input fields on settings page
+ * Removed message about design issues on third-party pages

 ### v1.0-beta2 - released on 2016-06-20